top of page

 The adjective 'plausible' has its origins in Latin.
 It derives from the Latin word 'plausibilis,' which comes from 'plausus,' meaning 'applause' or 'approval.'
 In Latin, 'plausibilis' originally referred to something deserving of applause or approval, implying that it was worthy of belief or acceptance.
 Over time, this concept evolved to encompass the idea of something that is likely or appearing to be true, reasonable, or probable, even though it may not be definitively proven or confirmed.
 Therefore, etymologically, 'plausible' signifies the quality of an argument or statement that is convincing or acceptable, aligning with its modern usage in contexts where something seems credible or believable based on available evidence, though it may not be unequivocally established.

-Quiz: Find the meaning of the adjective plausible:
+Find the correct meaning of the adjective plausible:

 Try Again!